 Chemotherapy and radiotherapy treatments for cancer can also cause periods to stop.
 This likelihood of this happening will depend on the drug, dose and duration of treatment.

 What should I do if I think I have POI?

 Go to your GP for further investigation.
 They may refer you to a specialist, depending on the other symptoms you are presenting with.
 Often they will run a blood test to check the hormone levels of FSH.
 FSH will be high if you are perimenopausal.
 This test needs to be repeated, so you have two consistent high readings over a 6-8 week period.
 They'll also check in on your thyroid function too.

 If you do have POI the medical guidelines state that you should be offered counselling as a form of support.
-Also hormone replacement therapy should be offered to reduce some of the health risks.
-Your doctor may also suggest lifestyle changes to help you stay healthy.
-These may include eating calcium and taking a vitamin D supplement; maintaining a healthy weight; and keeping active.
+Also, hormone replacement therapy should be offered to reduce some of the health risks.
+Your doctor may additionally suggest lifestyle changes - including eating calcium and taking a vitamin D supplement; maintaining a healthy weight; and keeping active.